0xsequence/sequence-unreal/README.md

 One thing to be aware of is keep an eye on capturables if you have lots of nested TFunctions it's very easy to miss something and start over writing memory.
-If you require lots of nesting swapping to a more unreal esque approach using UFUNCTION callbacks helps to avoid these problems similar to how things are done in the UAuthenticator.cpp
+If you require lots of nesting swapping to a more unreal esque approach using UFUNCTION callbacks helps to avoid these problems similar to how things are done in [UAuthenticator.h/cpp]

 [Note]